 - encouraging the establishment of a stable living environment

-- Be convicted of multiple misdemeanor crimes or a felony (no sexual offenders/predators or murderers are eligible for B.O.L.D. membership).
+- No sexual offenders/predators or murderers are eligible for B.O.L.D. membership

 - Be residents of Alachua County at the time of their arrest; or recently re-located

 - Be an ex-offender recently released from the Alachua County jail, Department of Corrections or Department of Juvenile Justice

 - Be a person with multiple risk factors, such as--

 - Have low academic achievement; did not complete high school